Now live: a Kasumi original 360 VR video for Adult Swim's The Eric Andre Show!

-Kasumi, a 2011 Guggenheim Fellow, is a genuine polymath recognized worldwide for her accomplishments as a filmmaker, visual artist, musician, writer and performer.
+Kasumi, a 2011 Guggenheim Fellow, is recognized worldwide for her accomplishments as a filmmaker, visual artist, musician, writer and performer.

-She creates immersive media art experiences that explore the formation of memory and our collective consciousness.
+She creates immersive media art experiences that explore memory and our collective consciousness.

 Through the synthesis of film, video, sound, animation and live performance she has developed a unique language that resembles the stream of subconscious connections making up human perception.